thoughtbot/superglue/docs/page-response.md

 ```

 ### `data`
 Passed to your page component as its props.
-In a Breezy application, this would
+In a Superglue application, this would
 be the contents of your templates, e.g., `index.json.props`.
 Note that `flash`,
 `csrfToken`, `fragments`, and `pageKey` will be merged with your props.
 `ownProps` are also merged when [navigating](./react-redux.md#navigateto)

 ### `componentIdentifier`
-A `string` to instruct Breezy which component to render.
+A `string` to instruct Superglue which component to render.
 The generated
 `application.json.props` will set this to the virtual path of the template, but
 you can customize this to fit your needs.